leanspace/terraform-provider-leanspace/docs/resources/streams.md

-<a id="nestedatt--stream--configuration--structure--elements--elements--elements--errors"></a>
+<a id="nestedatt--configuration--structure--elements--elements--elements--errors"></a>
-### Nested Schema for `stream.configuration.structure.elements.elements.elements.errors`
+### Nested Schema for `configuration.structure.elements.elements.elements.errors`

 Read-Only: